miguelangelooscardoso/miguelangelooscardoso/README.md

 ### Hi there 👋

+I'm a physics engineer with an emphasis on the theoretical and computational branch!
+Throughout my undergraduate and graduate years I developed a huge interest in multiscale modeling and simulation.
+My research interests rely on the study of magnetocaloric properties of ceramic and metal alloys for energy applications.

+You can find more about me at [miguelangelooscardoso.github.io].

 <!--
 **miguelangelooscardoso/miguelangelooscardoso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.